A fundraiser for the Native Stone Scenic Byway and the Volland Foundation

 Spring is an ideal time to see the fish since they’ll be dressed in their full mating colors.

 The day launches at 9:30am at Volland’s gallery.
-Check in early to see Garold Sneegas' exhibition of underwater fish photography in the Flint Hills, ___________________.
-Garold was one of the early photographers to make this genre of photographs in Wabaunsee County, spending many years in Illinois Creek, just a few miles from Volland.
+Check in early to see the extraordinary exhibition, Fishes of the Flint Hills, underwater fish photography by Garold Sneegass.
+Garold was one of the early photographers to make this genre of photography in Wabaunsee County, spending many years in Illinois Creek, just a few miles from Volland.

 Who are the Fish Wizards?

-Dr. Brian Bohnsack was the original idea man behind the tour.
+was the original idea man behind the tour.
+He will

 Dr. Bill Stark is a professor at Fort Hays State University and specializes in fisheries and aquatic environment studies.